 In today’s constantly changing threat landscape, security teams need threat intelligence-driven incident response.
 To make this possible, cybersecurity organizations are building vCFCs that automatically ingest threat intelligence from internal and external sources to detect, prioritize, and respond to threats quickly.
 These cyber fusion centers allow security teams to take quick actions or alert them about any immediate crisis in real-time.

 A cyber fusion center leverages innovative technologies such as artificial intelligence and machine learning to analyze the threat data collected from disparate sources.
 Designed with security automation and orchestration capabilities, a cyber fusion center aids in increasing the operational efficiency and effectiveness of security teams.

-Who can Embrace Threat Intelligence-driven Virtual Cyber Fusion (vCFC) Centers?
+Who can Embrace Threat Intelligence-driven vCFC?

-Be it large or midsize organizations; everyone can leverage vCFCs to benefit from threat intelligence.
-Organizations that do not have dedicated security teams or have very small security teams can also embrace vCFCs to foster threat intelligence-driven security operations and secure their sensitive assets and data.
+Be it large or midsize organizations; everyone can leverage vCFCs to benefit from the threat intelligence framework.
+Organizations that do not have dedicated security teams or have very small security teams can also embrace vCFCs to foster threat intelligence-driven operations and secure their sensitive assets and data.
 Security teams who ingest and manually process threat data from information sharing communities (ISACs/ISAOs), commercial threat intelligence feed providers, OSINT sources, dark web, and others can also adopt a cyber fusion-driven approach to operationalize threat intelligence.
 By doing so, security teams can ingest, analyze, and act on relevant and enriched intelligence, and quickly detect threats and effectively respond in real-time.